-Wellness is usually defined in broad terms as a “lifestyle oriented towards well-being” that comprises both physical and psychological aspects.
+These days, we increasingly hear about the concept of Wellness, which is usually defined as a “lifestyle oriented towards well-being” in the broadest of senses, comprising both physical and psychological aspects.
 In order to better understand the meaning of Wellness, let us take a closer look at its essential components.

 Physical activity and exercise

-Physical activity refers to any type of movement and exercise refers to a more structured movement performed for specific aims; however, both are fundamental elements of Wellness.
-In fact, without them, it is impossible to achieve both mental and physical well-being.
+Although ‘physical activity’ and ‘exercise’ are different concepts - the first of which refers to any type of movement and the second to a more structured movement performed for specific aims - both are fundamental elements of Wellness.
+In fact, without them it is impossible to achieve both mental and physical well-being.

-In the 'World Health Report 2002' (WHO), a report on the health of the global population, the World Health Organization determined that sedentary lifestyles are a leading risk factor for heart disease or other serious illnesses, such as diabetes and even certain types of cancer.
+In the 'World Health Report 2002' (WHO), a report on the health of the global population, the World Health Organisation pointed its finger at sedentary lifestyles as a leading risk factor for heart disease or other serious illnesses, such as diabetes and even certain types of cancer.

-Regular physical activity and exercise are monumentally important in helping to correct bad habits and in turn enable individuals to quickly become aware of benefits gained from a positive lifestyle changes.
-As a result, developing healthy habits better prepares the body for continued activity and exercise.
+Regular physical activity and exercise are of paramount importance in terms of helping to correct bad habits, enabling people to quickly become aware of the benefits gained from a positive change in lifestyle.
+Furthermore, developing healthy habits means that people feel more energised throughout their daily routines and better prepares the body for activity and exercise.

 Relationships with others

 Achieving an overall state of emotional well-being is an important part of the Wellness philosophy.
-Feeling good about yourself increases the likelihood of developing good relationships with others.
+Feeling good about yourself is the first step to peace of mind and good relationships with others.